 The iLs (Integrated Listening Systems) program trains the middle ear muscles to focus in on the frequency envelope of the human voice.
 As a result, we become more confident in connecting socially, finding it easier to not only hear the words, but also understand the meaning in conversations.

 My experience has been very positive, both for myself, but also with my students.
 I started to see changes in myself after only about three weeks, and it wasn’t long before I realised I could sit in a workshop and take useful notes, while listening to the presenter at the same time, particularly if the presentation is supported by something visual, such as powerpoint slides.

 I found the music calming and somewhat addictive, and invariably felt energised at the end of a session.
 I also found I was more comfortable in social situations, and it was easier to express myself verbally.
 This led to increased confidence, and greater enjoyment of social activities.
 An added benefit of the music program was being table to take time out of my day “just for me”.

 This program can be very effective for children who struggle with learning and behavioural challenges, particularly when combined with a program of integrative movements, prompting one boy to comment “Ros, I can block out the background sounds and focus on the teacher’s voice now”.
 Not only this, but his teacher reported that he was much more settled in the classroom, and was able to focus and get on with his work.

 If you feel someone in your family is struggling with listening and processing sounds, and would like to learn more about how they might be helped by this program, please give me a call.

-NDIS Participants – if you have funding for Capacity Building and are self-managed or plan-managed, listening therapy may be available as part off your plan.
+NDIS Participants – if you have funding for Capacity Building and are self-managed or plan-managed, a listening assessment listening and therapeutic support may be available as part of your plan.